 The North Main Street Bridge is located just north of Wyndwood Road and Linbrook Road.
 This bridge was originally constructed in 1901 and is in need of a major rehabilitation.
-The Town hopes to start prior to the spring of 2018.
+The Town is in the final design stage.
 During the bridge work, North Main Street will be reduced from four lanes to two and one sidewalk will remain open at a time.
 Significant delays are anticipated so motorists should seek alternate routes.
 A temporary traffic signal will be installed at the North Main Street intersection with Wyndwood Road and Linbrook Road to assist motorists and pedestrians.

 The intersection of Mountain Road and Albany Avenue is heavily congested and experiences excessive vehicular delays.
-The proposed improvements will reduce the Mountain Road queues and better accommodate motorists, pedestrians, and bicyclists.
+The proposed improvements will reduce the Mountain Road queues and better accommodate motorists and bicyclists.
 The project will focus on the Mountain Road approaches, where the roadway will be widened to provide a left turn lane, thru lane, and a shared thru/right lane in each direction.
-The project will also include: traffic signal replacement, sidewalk replacement/extension, new crosswalks, bicycle lanes, and an extension of the culvert under Mountain Road serving Mountain Farms Brook.
+The project will also include: traffic signal replacement, sidewalk repairs, bicycle lanes, and an extension of the culvert under Mountain Road serving Mountain Farms Brook.

 Field survey and preliminary design work is on-going.
-A Public Informational meeting will be held in the Spring of 2018 to share the preliminary design and receive feedback from the community.
-Construction is estimated to begin in the Fall of 2019 and is expected to be completed by Fall of 2020.
+A Public Informational meeting will be held in October 2018 to share the preliminary design and receive feedback from the community.
+Construction is estimated to begin in the Spring of 2020 and is expected to be completed by Fall of 2020.